London Grown: Roots of Resistance

 “My life is finished,” says 88-year-old Momma Selma, who has been growing food in the allotment for 50 years.

-Sandra leads a grassroots resistance to save the community’s sanctuary, but will she lose herself?
+Sandra leads a grassroots resistance to save the community’s sanctuary, but will she lose herself in the process?

 London Grown is a documentary film by Richard Mejeh.